omsinj/DEI/Project Plan.md

 Development of mobile-native applications (focus on responsive web design instead).
 Extensive localization and multi-language support (initial release in English).
 Integration with external DEI content providers (use internal or free resources initially).
+Real-time multiplayer features for the trivia game.
+Advanced AI for user interaction in the simulation section.
+Detailed user profiles and extensive social networking features.